shanep805/p3l-library/examples/sheet_metal/secondary_operations/hole_secondaries/README.md

 All setup counts and total counts for each type can be overridden at quote time.

+If part size or weight is beyond a certain threshold, you will need more than one operator to hold workpiece, which will increase crew and setup costs.

 **Operation Category**: Operation

 **Is Outside Service**: false